 The steps to be followed to receive a loan are:

-- Submit two copies of your Facility Plan to the Office of Financial Assistance.
+- Submit two copies of your Facility Plan or PER to the Office of Financial Assistance.

-- Your Facility Plan must be reviewed and approved by the Office of Financial Assistance and the Bureau of Water Pollution Control.
+- Your Facility Plan or PER must be reviewed and approved by the Office of Financial Assistance and the Bureau of Water Pollution Control.

-- The Office of Financial Assistance will complete an Environmental Review based on the Environmental Assessment included in the Facility Plan.
+- The Office of Financial Assistance will complete an Environmental Review based on the Environmental Information included in the Facility Plan, Environmental Report, or Environmental Information Request Form.

 - Submit your CWSRF loan application to the Office of Financial Assistance.
 Loan applications are available on this webpage (see below).